Investigations

 Test

-To rule out other causes of vascular disease, including Raynaud phenomenon and systemic lupus erythematosus.
-ESR, CRP, anti-nuclear antibody, rheumatoid factor, anti-neutrophilic cytoplasmic antibody (ANCA), and complement measurements should all be normal in people with Buerger disease.[28]
+To rule out other causes of vascular disease, including Raynaud’s phenomenon and systemic lupus erythematosus.
+Erythrocyte sedimentation rate (ESR), CRP, anti-nuclear antibody, rheumatoid factor, anti-neutrophilic cytoplasmic antibody (ANCA), and complement measurements are usually be normal in people with Buerger’s disease.[28]
+One study has reported 64% incidence of high anti-nuclear antibody levels with positive rheumatoid factor, and 42% incidence of increased anti-nuclear antibody levels and raised ESR, in patients with Buerger’s disease.[29]

 Result